1. The labs allowed me to assess my instructional strengths and weaknesses.

 my classes.
 With all of the different teaching styles being

-presented, I learned that my way is not the only way that
+presented, I learned that my way is not the only way that something can be done and that not everyone learns the same way."

 "Microteaching was a very worthwhile experience for me